weaviate/weaviate-io/developers/contributor-guide/current/getting-started/commit-guidelines.md

 og-img: documentation.jpg
 toc: true
 ---
-## What makes a good commit
+## Introduction

-The cardinal rule for creating good commits is to ensure there is only one "logical change" per commit.
-Why?
-Because more changes per commit may result in more bugs.
+When collaborating with git, each commit provides a frozen snapshot of work for you or others to review.
+Typically, good practice is to create a commit per "logical change", so that each commit is a "unit" of work done.

-## Why do we need good commit messages
+You might have heard that changing one variable at a time during scientific experimentation makes the output and therefore its effect easier to interpret.
+In the same way, creating one commit per theme or unit of work helps the reviewer understand and review your work, and it will create logical, isolated checkpoints from which changes can be integrated into other branches.

-* Good commit messages are simple.
-Reviewers and contributors will be able to review more quickly, find more bugs, and suggest changes as needed.
+Another big part of creating good commits is writing good commit messages.
+Writing good commit messages helps the whole team.
+It will help others understand what you have done, and help you become a better software developer.

-* Commit messages serve as documentation for your code changes.
-You can easily search the commit history for the commit that caused the bug in the first place.
+## Tips on writing good commit messages

-* Writing good commit messages makes it easier for people to contribute to your projects because it allows them to navigate a more structured commit history.
+* Be concise.
+This will speed up review, and thus the feedback loop.

-* Writing good commit messages will help you become a better software developer in the long run.
+* Be precise and specific, as to help people searching or navigating through the commit history.

-Examples of **good commit messages**:
+Examples of **good commit messages** include:

 * `add sitemap plugin to the website`